Integration with calendars and email

 • If the mail plugin is used for the Thunderbird application, the certificate should be imported to each user's PC in the following way:

-• Export the TrueConf Server certificate from the control panel.
-To do it, go to the Web → HTTPS section and click the Download ca.crt link.
-Next, choose where to save the ca.crt file.
-Distribute this file to users' PCs in any convenient way.
+1. Export the TrueConf Server certificate from the control panel.
+To do this, go to the Web → HTTPS section, click on the Download ca.crt link, and choose where to save the ca.crt file.
+Distribute it to user PCs through any convenient method.

-• On a user's PC, open the settings in the Thunderbird application.
+2. On the user's PC, open the settings in the Thunderbird application.

-• In the new window, go to the View Certificates tab and click the Import button.
+4. In the window that opens, go to the View Certificates tab and click the Import button.